 Lotte van Baalen, the creator of Plants on Pink, is here to tell us why our millennial plant addiction is more than just a craze.

-With the immense variety available to us in supermarkets today, it's easy to forget they all depend on places like the Svalbard Global Seed Vault.
+With immense variety available to us in supermarkets today, it's easy to forget they all depend on places like Svalbard's Seed Vault.

-Let it Grow CS is a full-on experience, inspiring visitors to discover the effects of the natural world on their busy urban lives.
+Our Let it Grow Concept Store inspires visitors to discover the effects of the natural world on their busy urban lives.

 Amsterdam-based designer and researcher Lucila Kenny is on a mission to bring natural dyeing processes back and into the future.

 Catching up with Eliza Blank, founder of New York's plant emporium, The Sill.